 Two levels of certification are available based on your level of participation and completion of tasks/activities:

-Certificate of Completion: requires viewing of all the video lectures (100%), participate in all the discussion forums, complete all the weekly quizzes with 80% score and successful complete the case study.
+Certificate of Completion: requires viewing of all the video lectures (100%), participation in all the discussion forums, completion of all the weekly quizzes with a score of 80% and above, and successful completion of the case study.

-Certificate of Participation: requires viewing of all the video lectures (100%), participate in all the discussion forums, complete all the weekly quizzes with 80% score.
+Certificate of Participation: requires viewing of all the video lectures (100%), participation in all the discussion forums, completion of all the weekly quizzes with a score of 80% and above.